KDP Formatting

 • For eBooks, upload a high-resolution JPEG or TIFF cover image (minimum 1000 pixels width, 2560 recommended).

-• For paperbacks, upload a full cover PDF including front, spine, and back cover.
+• For paperbacks, upload a full cover PDF including front cover.
 KDP’s Cover Creator can help if you don’t have a finished cover.

 • Preview Your Book: Use KDP’s online previewer to review your manuscript and cover on desktop and mobile views.
 Check for formatting glitches, image quality, and page breaks.